DenOfEquity/webUI_ExtraSchedulers/README.md

 * DPM++ 4M SDE (credit: Clybius)

 ### Why do? ###
 Different results, sometimes better.
-I tend to use cosine-exponential blend most of the time.
+I tend to use *cosine-exponential blend* or *CosExp blend boost* most of the time.

 ### How do? ###
 *(schedulers)* It's just a calculation of different number sequences travelling from sigma_max to sigma_min over the set number of sampling steps, guiding the denoising process.
 Infinite possibilities, but few sweet spots.